Paramount sweetens offer for Warner Bros. shareholders in hostile takeover fight

 The new March 2 deadline marks the third time Paramount has pushed back the expiration of its tender offer, which it may keep extending.
 Paramount has also begun soliciting proxies to challenge Warner's agreement with Netflix.

-Warner on Tuesday confirmed that it received Paramount's “amended, unsolicited tender offer” and said that its board would review it — but that company leadership wasn't modifying its Netflix's proposal recommendation at this time.
+Warner on Tuesday confirmed it received Paramount's “amended, unsolicited tender offer” and said that its board would review it — but that company leadership wasn't modifying its recommendation for the Netflix deal at this time.
 A Netflix spokesperson did not immediately respond to requests for comment.

-Warner's leadership has consistently backed the deal it struck with Netflix.
+Warner's leadership has consistently backed the proposed merger with Netflix.
 In December, Netflix agreed to buy Warner’s studio and streaming business for $72 billion — now in an all-cash transaction that the companies have said will speed up the path to a shareholder vote by April.
 Including debt, the enterprise value of the deal is about $83 billion, or $27.75 per share.

 Netflix and Warner have maintained that their agreement is better Paramount's bid.
 But Paramount argues that its offer is superior — and on Tuesday pointed to a “sliding scale” payout of the Netflix merger, which could range from $21.23 to $27.75 per share, depending on debt spanning from Warner's previously announced spinoff of its networks business.